nashville-data-nerds/think_tennessee/How_To.md

 In order to link a pull request to an issue, you simply need to type `#` and then the number of the issue, such as `#13`.
 This will create a link to the pull request.

+### Data should be sourced from data/ folder

+All data should be sourced from the `data/` folder.
+This will help others when they are reviewing your code since it sets up a standard way for files to be managed.

 ### Python script for non-visuals

 If you are creating a python script for doing non-visual related work such as modeling, statistical analysis, or data processing, please create a descriptive directory name for the code.
 Either include comments within the code that explains what is being done or a markdown document that describes what you are doing.